cdorgs/cdorgs.github.io/team.md

 **Sam Kriegman**
 was a PhD student at the University of Vermont when this work was originally reported in Jan 2020.
 Sam is now a Postdoctoral Fellow at Harvard University.
-His research focuses on the AI-driven automated design of robots and biological machines.
+His research explores evolutionary robotics: the automatic creation of novel, functional, embodied machines.
-This involves the
-dynamical simulation of soft body systems, simulation-to-reality transfer of physical artifacts, and designing the form of functional systems that have limited neural control or none at all.
+These machines can in some cases perform useful work, or they may be used as scientific tools to understand evolution, development and adaptive behavior in living systems.
-Sam co-organizes the [Virtual Creatures Competition](https://virtualcreatures.github.io/), co-manages the open-source soft robot kit [voxcraft](https://voxcraft.github.io/), and has co-authored numerous peer-reviewed [publications](https://scholar.google.com/citations?user=DCIwaLwAAAAJ).
+Sam co-organizes the [Virtual Creatures Competition](https://virtualcreatures.github.io/), co-developed the open-source soft robot kit [voxcraft](https://voxcraft.github.io/), and has co-authored numerous peer-reviewed [publications](https://scholar.google.com/citations?user=DCIwaLwAAAAJ) spanning robotics, artificial intelligence, and synthetic biology.
 <br><br><br>